Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Evaluation

 \subsection{Contact-Rich Manipulation Tasks}

 \textbf{Book Flipping:} As shown in Fig.~\ref{fig:task_book} (a), this task is to flip up books on a shelf.
 Starting with one or more books lying flat on the shelf, the robot first insert fingers below the book, then rotate the book up and push them firmly against the shelf to let them stand on their own.
+The base policy is trained with 150 demonstrations.

 This task is challenging as it involves rich use of physical contacts and forceful strategies~\cite{hou2020manipulation}.
 A position-only strategy always fails immediately by triggering large forces, so we execute all policies through the same admittance controller.
 The task success requires high precision in both motion and force to accurately align the fingers with the gap upon insertion, and to provide enough force to rotate heavy books and make the books stand firmly.